EmeraldLoc/tag/README.md

 - Does this support romhacks?
   - Yes, tag supports romhack.
 It contains a blacklist so that you can remove levels that don't work with it.
 - Can I use code contained in this mod for my own mods?
-  - Yes, credit is not required, just make sure you understand how the code your copying works, and i'm fine with it.
+  - Yes, credit is not required, just make sure you understand how the code your copying works, and I'm fine with it.
 - How can I contribute to the repo?
   - You can fork this repo and make a pull request.
 - Where can I report bugs or suggestions?